 Our common stock is traded on the New York Stock Exchange ("NYSE") under the symbol "HLX."
-On February 17, 2023, the closing sale price of our common stock on the NYSE was \$7.62 per share.
-As of February 17, 2023, there were 280 registered shareholders and approximately 75,590 beneficial shareholders of our common stock.
+On February 21, 2024, the closing sale price of our common stock on the NYSE was \$9.85 per share.
+As of February 21, 2024, there were 268 registered shareholders and approximately 80,660 beneficial shareholders of our common stock.

 We have not declared or paid cash dividends on our common stock in the past nor do we intend to pay cash dividends in the foreseeable future.
 In addition, our financing arrangements may place certain limitations on the payment of cash dividends on our common stock.
 We currently intend to reinvest any retained earnings, if any, for the future operation and growth of our business, or to use for potential acquisition opportunities or share repurchases.
 Our Board will review this matter on a regular basis in light of our earnings, financial position and market opportunities.
-See Management's Discussion and Analysis of Financial Condition and Results of Operations "- Liquidity and Capital Resources."
+See Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations "- Liquidity and Capital Resources" of this Annual Report.